 \section{Preliminaries}

-In this section, we setup some conventions and recall some notions and known results which are useful for our purposes.
-For more background knowledge in computability and reverse mathematics, we refer readers to \cite{Lerman:83} and \cite{Simpson:1999.SOSOA}.
-We also need some elementary algorithmic randomness, which could be found in \cite{Nies:2010.book}.
+In this section, we set up some conventions and recall some notions and known results which are useful for our purposes.
+For more background knowledge in computability and reverse mathematics, we refer the reader to \cite{Lerman:83} and \cite{Simpson:1999.SOSOA}.
+We also need some elementary facts about algorithmic randomness, which can be found in \cite{Nies:2010.book}.